Waning Gibbous on

 Moon before descending node

-11 days after ascending node on 20 May 2018 at 13:13 in ♌ Leo.
-The Moon is located north of the ecliptic over the following 2 days, until the lunar orbit crosses from North to South in descending node on 3 June 2018 at 12:39 in ♒ Aquarius.
+11 days after ascending node on 20 May 2018 at 13:13 in ♌ Leo the Moon is positioned north of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from North to South in descending node on 3 June 2018 at 12:39 in ♒ Aquarius.

 Moon at southern standstill

 At 07:09 the Moon is meeting its standstill point to reach South declination of ∠-20.727°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠20.754° at the point of next standstill in ♋ Cancer on 15 June 2018 at 00:52.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠20.754° at the point of next northern standstill in ♋ Cancer on 15 June 2018 at 00:52.

 Syzygy in 12 days